 - Apply a cold pack to the cheek or lips over the broken tooth.
 This will help reduce swelling and relieve pain.

 - If you can't get to your dentist right away, cover the part of the tooth that is in your mouth with temporary dental filling material.
 Large pharmacies may even stock an emergency temporary filling kit.

-- Take an over-the-counter pain reliever if necessary
+- Take over-the-counter pain relief if necessary.